Pear Moonshine Mash Recipe: The Ultimate Step-by-Step Guide to Perfect Shine

 What is Pear Moonshine Mash?

 Pear moonshine mash is a mixture created to ferment and eventually distill into pear-flavored moonshine.
 It starts with ripe pears, which are mashed to release their natural sugars and juices.
 These mashed pears are then combined with water and sugar, creating a sweet environment ideal for yeast fermentation.
 Yeast is added to this mixture to convert the sugars into alcohol over a period of one to two weeks.
 During fermentation, the mash produces bubbles of carbon dioxide, which escape through an airlock, indicating active fermentation.
 Once the process is complete, the solid pear bits are strained out, leaving a liquid rich in alcohol and pear flavor, ready for distillation into moonshine.
+Pear moonshine mash is the first step in making pear moonshine.
+It consists of mashed pears, sugar, water, and yeast that undergo fermentation.
+Over time, yeast breaks down sugars, releasing alcohol and CO2.
+This creates a liquid ready for distillation, where it becomes high-proof moonshine.

 Step-by-Step Pear Moonshine Mash Recipe